Lake Michigan Lake Sturgeon Rehabilitation

-Because Wisconsin has given the Lake Sturgeon a "watch" status, the Department is committed to the rehabilitation of Lake Sturgeon in extirpated areas.
-In 2002, the Department requested 2,000 fingerling Lake Sturgeon be produced for the Milwaukee River.
+Because Wisconsin has given Lake Sturgeon a "watch" status, the Department is committed to the rehabilitation of Lake Sturgeon in extirpated areas.
+In 2002, the Department requested 2,000 fingerlings of Lake Sturgeon be produced for the Milwaukee River.
 We stocked these sturgeon in the fall of 2003 and continued this type of stocking until 2006.
 Starting in 2006, streamside rearing facilities have been used to produce Lake Sturgeon for stocking into the Milwaukee River.
-In order to gain knowledge on sturgeon habitat use, seasonal migration patterns and effects of barriers to that migration, detailed life history information must be gathered.
+To gain knowledge on sturgeon habitat use, seasonal migration patterns and effects of barriers to that migration, detailed life history information must be gathered.
 We used radio telemetry, sonic telemetry and PIT tags to help us fill in the data gaps that exist for Lake Sturgeon in this system.

 Lake Sturgeon rehabilitation

-- Annually stock 1,000 fingerling Lake Sturgeon using streamside rearing facilities
+- Annually stock 1,000 fingerlings Lake Sturgeon using streamside rearing facilities

 Sturgeon Population and Life History Information Needs